Mortishian/arikoto/README.md

 If you are not building on Linux and are instead using macOS, do not expect any support for problems that are encountered.

+### Windows

+While really not recommended, you could use WSL.

+I still recommend you use Linux to build Arikoto.

 ## Ways to Contribute

 While Arikoto is my personal OS project, helping to fix bugs and issues in Arikoto helps a lot.
 Any major changes to functionality or any new features to be added need to be discussed in GitHub Issues.